epsilonlabs/emf-rdf/README.md

-# RDF driver for Epsilon
+# EMF resource for RDF graphs

-This is a prototype of an [Epsilon Model Connectivity](https://eclipse.dev/epsilon/doc/emc/) driver for RDF and related technologies, based on [Apache Jena](https://jena.apache.org/).

-This document provides instructions for users.
-For instructions on how to set up a development environment, please see [`CONTRIBUTING.md`](./CONTRIBUTING.md).

-This project also includes a prototype of an EMF resource implementation for RDF graphs, on top of Apache Jena: see [`RESOURCE.md`](./RESOURCE.md) for details.
+This repository includes a prototype implementation of an EMF resource for RDF graphs, on top of [Apache Jena](https://jena.apache.org/).

-## Features and limitations

-Currently, the driver can:

-* Read and query one or more RDF documents in the formats supported by Jena (Turtle and RDF/XML have been tested).
-* Trigger the OWL reasoner in Jena during loading.

-For now, the driver has these limitations:

-* Does *not* support modifying or saving RDF documents.

-The driver requires Epsilon 2.1 or newer: it will not work on Epsilon 1.x due to breaking API changes from 1.x to 2.x.
+It can be installed from the repository's update site: see [below](#installation) for details.
+It is also available as a Maven artifact.

+This RDF-EMF resource produces an EMF model representation of an RDF model; this could be an EMF model saved as RDF, or an RDF model from another program.
+One or more RDF model files and schemas can be combined/reasoned before being deserialised against an EMF Ecore metamodel.
+An EMF model instance is composed of `EObject`s for the RDF model element that have `rdf:type` statements that match an `EClass` in the configured Ecore metamodel(s).

+The repository includes a read-only [Epsilon Model Connectivity driver](./EMC.md) as well.

 ## Installation